 As a result, the system for opening companies in France is like a well-oiled and smooth running machine.
 But a word of warning – make sure your financial paperwork is in good shape right from the start because you don’t want to get into a battle with the dreaded tax man in France.
-Just like the fights between Inspector Clouseau and his karate expert butler Cato, it always ends up messy.
 But disaster is easy to avoid if you just follow the rules like all good French citizens.

 Getting an actual business account set up in France is a very serious affair.
 Unlike the UK, you can’t just open a business bank account with a pound, and you can’t even register your company in France without having a bank account first.